Polynesian navigation: Navigational devices

+Comparison with other navigators

+When European navigators first learnt of the navigational skills of Polynesians, they compared them to their own methods, which relied on, among other things, the compass, charts, astronomical tables, the sextant (or an earlier instrument with the same role) and, in later phases of European exploration, chronometers.
+The interest shown by European navigators, such as James Cook and Andia y Varela was heightened by their lack of knowledge of environmental navigation techniques used by their European predecessors.
+Non-instrumental-based navigation had been carried out in many parts of the world, having occurred in the Indian Ocean, the Mediterranean and the European Atlantic.
+The details of these techniques varied to suit the latitude and the usual weather patterns.
+One such difference is that the zone in which most Polynesian voyaging was carried out was within 20° of the equator, so rising and setting stars did so at an angle that was close to vertical relative to the horizon.
+This is helpful to the technique of marking directions with the rising and setting points of identified stars.

 Extent of voyaging

 On his first voyage of Pacific exploration, Captain James Cook had the services of a Polynesian navigator, Tupaia, who drew a chart of the islands within a 2000 mi radius (to the north and west) of his home island of Ra'iatea.
 Tupaia had knowledge of 130 islands and named 74 on his chart.
 Tupaia had navigated from Ra'iatea in short voyages to 13 islands.
 He had not visited western Polynesia, as since his grandfather's time the extent of voyaging by Raiateans had diminished to the islands of eastern Polynesia.
 His grandfather and father had passed to Tupaia the knowledge as to the location of the major islands of western Polynesia and the navigation information necessary to voyage to Fiji, Samoa and Tonga.
 Tupaia was hired by Joseph Banks, the ship's naturalist, who wrote that Cook ignored Tupaia's chart and downplayed his skills as a navigator.

-However, in February 1778, Cook recorded his impressions of the dispersal and settlement of Polynesian people across the Pacific ocean in favorable terms:
+However, in February 1778, Cook recorded his impressions of the dispersal and settlement of Polynesian people across the Pacific Ocean in favorable terms: